 Henry: Is seven different options too much, I don’t think so because it covers a wide range of maths giving the teacher and student flexibility.
 Within each different option, you are able to choose a different level to challenge the individual.

 By being able to set different levels in part of the app you can suit it to the children’s needs.
 Obviously, adults may be best to set the challenge in the first place as children may set the bar too high.
-This in turn can then put them off math and progressing in their understanding.
+This, in turn, can then put them off math and progressing in their understanding.

 Let’s explore these games, so you can have a taste of what’s inside!

 - Category Stack is a matching game where kids drag items to three different stacks depending on the attribute.
-The challenge is to visually scan and problem solve how to match in the most efficient manner.
+The challenge is to visually scan and problem solves how to match in the most efficient manner.

 - Combo Table is learning to match, sort and categorize different attributes to a table.
 It is like working on a spreadsheet but a lot more fun.